ResInsight provides a flexible interface to Octave including:

 You can add directories by right-clicking the Scripts item to access the right-click menu.

 Multiple standard script folder locations can also be defined in the field Shared Script Folder(s) in the Preferences Dialog (Edit -> Preferences).

 To enable script editing from ResInsight you need to set up the path to a text editor in the Script Editor field in the Preferences Dialog (Edit -> Preferences)

-If you add a script file directly by creating a new file, the new script can be made visible in the user interface by activating Refresh in the context menu of a script folder.
+If you add a script file directly by creating a new file, the new script can be made visible in the user interface by activating Refresh in the right-click menu of a script folder.

 ResInsight can be instructed to execute an Octave script once as a one shot operation, or several times, one time for each selected case.
 The Octave Interface Reference highlights in more depth how to design your Octave scripts to utilize these features.

-A script can be started by navigating to the script in the Project Tree, and selecting Execute from the context menu.
+A script can be started by navigating to the script in the Project Tree, and selecting Execute from the right-click menu.
 The currently active case (The one with the active 3D View) will then be set as ResInsight’s Current Case, and the script is executed once.

-One script can be executed on many cases by first selecting a set of cases, and then activating Execute script from the context menu on the case selection.
+One script can be executed on many cases by first selecting a set of cases, and then activating Execute script from the right-click menu on the case selection.
 The script is then executed once per selected case setting the ResInsight’s Current Case each time.

 When an Octave script is executed, the Process Monitor pops up and displays the output from Octave during the script execution as displayed below:

 In addition to the output from the script, it prints a start and stop time stamp.
 The Clear-button deletes all the text in the monitor, and the Stop-button tries to kill the running Octave process.